octobercms/docs/3.x/cms/ajax/introduction.md

 ---
-subtitle: A simple AJAX framework that ships with October CMS.
+subtitle: October CMS ships with a simple and lean AJAX framework.
 ---
 # Introduction